DylanOwens-Dev/DylanOwens-Dev/README.md

 - 👋 Hi, I’m @DylanOwens-Dev
 - 👀 I’m interested in blockchain development and application
 - 🌱 I’m currently learning CS basics and polishing front-end skills
-- 📫 please fill free to reach out with any opportunities or to just chat! my email is dylan@dylanowens.dev
+- 📫 Please fill free to reach out with any opportunities or to just chat! my email is dylan@dylanowens.dev

 <!---
 DylanOwens-Dev/DylanOwens-Dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.